scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 ## Interact with ClientService

 The tools we have used above are useful for testing purposes, but should not be used for production applications.
 The Client SDK provides a service layer called `ClientService` which should be used for production applications.
-The following is a code snippet showing how to use `ClientService` to execute a contract.
+The following code snippet shows how to use `ClientService` to execute a contract.

 ```java
 Injector injector =